JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 ### `-no-stdlib`

-- Exclude `kotlin-stdlib-js.jar` from the compilation dependencies.
+- Don't use the default Kotlin/JS stdlib as a compilation dependency.

 ### `-output <filepath>`